Beer, sausages and marmalade

 Please note that the content of this walk overlaps to some extent with that of the St Thomas’s walk, the Industrial buildings walk, and the Brewing walk.

-Contact me on 01865 242760 or liz@lizwoolley.co.uk to book the Beer, sausages & marmalade walk.
+Or, contact me on 01865 242760 or liz@lizwoolley.co.uk to book the Beer, sausages and marmalade walk for your own group.

 An illustrated talk on this topic is also available.